 Alumni Spotlight – Jasmine Lightning

 After graduating from Georgia Southern, Jasmine Lightning (MGMT, ’10) began her career at The Coca-Cola Company in Atlanta.
-Since then, she has worked for Beazer Homes, MagMutual Insurance Company, and Equifax.
-Jasmine has held and earned a variety of positions including senior business systems analyst, project manager, and cloud solutions consultant.
-Her personal philosophy is, “work hard, consider suggestions, and, learn from the constructive criticism of people who support your dreams and goals.”
-Jasmine has now ventured into entrepreneurialism and recently launched her own professional career services business, Lightning Clout, although she continues to work as a functional IT consultant for various Atlanta-based companies.
+Since then, she has worked for Beazer Homes, MagMutual Insurance Company and Equifax.
+Jasmine has held and earned a variety of positions including senior business systems analyst, project manager and cloud solutions consultant.
+Her personal philosophy is, “work hard, consider suggestions and learn from the constructive criticism of people who support your dreams and goals.”
+Jasmine has now ventured into entrepreneurialism, recently launching a professional career services business, Lightning Clout, while continuing to work as a functional IT consultant for various Atlanta-based companies.